 Crowdsourcing Evaluation TakeAways

 Instead of subject matter experts rating clusters, a crowdsourcing evaluation approach is used.
-It likely saves time, and the evaluators are able to rate and refine a lot of clusters of search results.
+It likely saves time, and the evaluators can rate and refine a lot of clusters of search results.
 This has me wondering how web pages might be able to stand out as being representative of clusters.